GuiGou12358/lotto-multichain-grant/Lotto dApp - Jackpot Funding - draft.md

 ## Where the dApp will be deployed

-The Ink! smart contracts that manages the lottery must be deployed on Astar adn Phala Networks.
+The Ink! smart contracts that manages the lottery must be deployed on Astar and Phala Networks.

 However, the contracts that the user interacts to register numbers can be deployed on any EVM chains or Substrate chains with the Contracts pallet.